- November 2, 2021

 Contribute to the formation of a disinformation-resilient society in Armenia:

-As a result of the Project, it is planned:
+As a result of the Project, it was planned:

 The Project Main Activities

-- Organization of a media and information literacy accelerator, which will be a research and educational center for media workers in Yerevan and regions of Armenia.
-The center plans to hold trainings for the participants selected by open announcement.
-The training program will be developed and conducted by Armenian and international experts.
-Upon successful completion of the training, each participant will have an opportunity to take part in individual project competition, and to implement a journalistic project on media literacy, fact checking or other related topic in case of winning.
+1. Organization of a media and information literacy accelerator, which served as a research and educational center for media workers in Yerevan and regions of Armenia.
+The center conducted trainings for the participants selected by open announcement.
+The training program was developed and conducted by Armenian and international experts.
+Upon successful completion of the training, each participant had an opportunity to take part in individual project competition, and to implement a journalistic project on media literacy, fact checking or other related topic in case of winning.

-- Innovative Hackathon contest to find solutions for media and information literacy with the participation of IT, media, media literacy specialists.
-The Hackathon prize fund is $ 15,000.
-This event will be implemented in cooperation with the ISTC Foundation, Media Initiatives Center and other partners.
+3. Innovative Hackathon contest to find solutions for media and information literacy with the participation of IT, media, media literacy specialists.
+The Hackathon prize fund was $ 15,000.
+This event was implemented in cooperation with the ISTC Foundation, Media Initiatives Center, Enterprise Incubator Foundation, American Councils in Armenia and other partners.

 Project Target Groups